mike632t/x11-calc/README.md

 - Whether you are using a pre-built binary (Alpine / Flatpak);

-- Output from `sh-get-environment.sh`;
+- The output from `sh-get-environment.sh`;

-- Commit ID;
+- The commit ID;

-- Description of the problem.
+- A description of the problem.

 Thank you.